-1. Identify the risk factors and early signs of chronic kidney disease (CKD) to enable early detection and intervention.

-2. Describe the diagnostic criteria and stages of CKD for accurate assessment and risk stratification of patients.

-3. Explain the recommended monitoring and laboratory tests to assess kidney function and disease progression in CKD patients.

-4. Develop comprehensive management plans for patients with CKD, including lifestyle modifications and appropriate pharmacological interventions.
+- 1. Identify at least two (2) risk factors and two (2) early signs of chronic kidney disease (CKD) to enable early detection and intervention. - 2.
+Apply the diagnostic criteria and stages of CKD for accurate assessment and risk stratification of patients. - 3.
+List at least two (2) recommended monitoring and laboratory tests to assess kidney function and disease progression in CKD patients. - 4.
+Develop comprehensive management plans for patients with CKD, including lifestyle modifications and appropriate pharmacological interventions.